danutibe07/Hngx-MovieApp/README.md

 ### npm install

-to install all the dependencies used in the project
+To install all the dependencies used in the project: <code>npm install</code>

 ### npm run build

-to build this project from the source folder using webpack : <code> npm run build </code>
+To build this project from the source folder using webpack: <code> npm run build </code>

 ### npm run start

-in order to start a server and deploy the project localy : <code> npm run start </code>
+In order to start a server and deploy the project locally: <code> npm run start </code>

 ### Run tests

-In order to run the tests, use the following command : <code> npm run test </code>
+In order to run the tests, use the following command: <code> npm run test </code>

 ### Deployment <a name="triangular_flag_on_post-deployment"></a>

-You can deploy this project using: github pages or any host of your choice
+You can deploy this project using: GitHub pages or any host of your choice

 <p align="right">(<a href="#readme-top">back to top</a>)</p>